tsoa-community/docs/docs/decorators.md

 ## Produces

-The `@Produces` decorator is used to define custom media types for the responses of controller methods in the OpenAPI generator for TypeScript.
+The `@Produces` decorator is used to define custom media types for the responses of controller methods in the OpenAPI generator.
 It allows you to specify a specific media type for each method, without overwriting the default Content-Type response.

 Here's an example of how to use the `@Produces` decorator: